graphql/graphql.github.io/src/content/community/Community-Resources.md

 ## Community Grant Program

 The [GraphQL Foundation](/foundation) funds a [community grant program](/foundation/community-grant-program) that is administered by the [GraphQL TSC](/community/developers/#technical-governance).
-The goal of the community grant program is to provide support to individuals working on initiatives that benefit the community at large.
+The goal of the community grant program is to provide support to individuals working on initiatives that benefit the core technical project and the community at large.

 ## Code of conduct